DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   7. Were other software tools used for data gathering/cleaning/transforming (e.g. OpenRefine, R, etc.)?
 Are they listed in the documentation?

-  8. Were any [SPSS extensions] (https://www.ibm.com/support/knowledgecenter/SSLVMB_24.0.0/spss/base/extensions_intro.html) used in this analysis?
+  8. Were any [SPSS extensions] (https://www.ibm.com/support/knowledgecenter/SSLVMB_24.0.0/spss/base/extensions_intro.html) used for data cleaning and/or transformation?
 Are they listed in the documentation?

 Sensitive Data